jiangleo/awesome-ethereum/README.md

 - [Cryptozombies](https://cryptozombies.io/) - Learn to Code Ethereum DApps By Building Your Own Game.
 - [Solidity Doc](http://solidity.readthedocs.io/en/develop/) - Official solidity documentation.
 - [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) - a framework to build secure smart contracts on Ethereum.
+- [Truffle](https://github.com/trufflesuite/truffle) - Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.

 ## Ethereum
 - [How does Ethereum work, anyway?](https://medium.com/@preethikasireddy/how-does-ethereum-work-anyway-22d1df506369) - Explain how Ethereum functions at a technical level, without complex math or scary-looking formulas.